sdpkm-tag/winwebapps-bdd-java-framework/README.md

 # winapps-bdd-java-framework
-A BDD based Test Framework for Testing multip Windows Apps using WinAppDriver, Selenium, Appium, Cucumber and Java.
+A BDD based Test Framework for Testing multiple Windows Apps using WinAppDriver, Selenium, Appium, Cucumber and Java.

 ## Key tools used
 - Java - JDK 8+